pierreroudier/opusreader/README.md

 ## Acknowledgement

-This package is a very simple fork from the `read_opus_bin_univ` from [the `simplerspec` package authored by Philipp Baumann](https://github.com/philipp-baumann/simplerspec), who deserves all of the credit for this contribution.
-Here the `simplerspec` functions are modified so they can read `raw` streams directly, and to keep the functions in a lighter package.
+This package is a fork from the `read_opus_bin_univ` from [the `simplerspec` package authored by Philipp Baumann](https://github.com/philipp-baumann/simplerspec), who deserves all of the credit for this contribution.
+Here the `simplerspec` functions are modified so they can read `raw` streams directly, and to keep the functionality in a lighter package.

 ## Installation